 Hello.
 I’m director/editor Frank Stamm.
 A few years ago I challenged myself.
 I decided that with no prior experience making films I would become a world-class director within ten Youtube videos.
-I am past the mid-point on my way to the tenth video.
+I have nearly reached my tenth video.
 If you have an interest in no-budget filmmaking, won’t you join me on my journey to becoming a world-class director?
 Here, walk with me.
 I will catalog my filmic efforts and tell you what’s gone right, and what’s gone wrong.
 Join me in my march to be known worldwide as “Sodock’s (hick town in Western New York State) Mad Director”.

 The first of my ten films: